 - Chair should not be too low so that your knees are higher than your hips

-- The back of the chair should not allow you to lean back and slouch.
+- The back of the chair should not allow you to lean back and slouch your spine.
 It should keep your lower back firmly upright

 - The arms of the chair should not stop you from moving the chair forward into the desk cavity